vyshnavigaripelly/AllAboutMe/README.md

 Anna Freud centre to answer questions about their mental health and send their answers to their mental heath workers.

-## Challenge :warning:

-Patients at [The Anna Freud Centre](http://www.annafreud.org/) were tired of being asked the same questions every time their clinician changed or when they went to a new centre.
-They wrote up the most commonly asked questions into one questionnaire which they could give to their clinicians, however it was still paper-based, papers often get lost and they found themselves again in a distressing place where they would have to repeat answers to personal questions.

-## Solution :bulb:

-All About Me allows patients to answer the questionnaire online in their own time, save their answers, and update their details as needed.
-When they're ready they can send their form to their clinician.

 ## How?